1. Home

 Provides quiet backup power

-A solar power battery is a 100% noiseless backup power storage option.
-You get maintenance free clean energy, without the noise from a gas-powered backup generator.
+A solar power battery is a quiet backup power storage option.
+You get maintenance-free clean energy, without the noise from a gas-powered backup generator.

-Understanding how a solar battery works is important if you’re thinking about adding solar panel energy storage to your solar power system.
-Because it operates like a large rechargeable battery for your home, you can take advantage of any excess solar energy your solar panels create, giving you more control over when and how you use solar energy.
+Understanding how a solar battery works is important if you’re thinking about adding energy storage to your solar power system.
+You can take advantage of the excess energy your solar panels create, giving you more control over when and how you use solar energy.

 Frequently Asked Questions